 ASA has a non-qualified deferred compensation plan covering senior management personnel under Section 457(b) of the Internal Revenue Code.
 The plan document describes the terms of vesting and ultimate withdrawal of the assets.
-The assets and a corresponding liability of \$212 and \$200 are included in other assets and other liabilities as of December 31, 2023 and 2022, respectively.
+The assets and a corresponding liability of \$213 and \$212 are included in other assets and other liabilities at December 31, 2024 and 2023, respectively.
 Contributions into this plan are not funded or matched by ASA but are elective deferrals by participating employees.